Written by Mohammad Rajabalinejad*

 I. Safety in Engineering Design Practice

 THIS paper extends the scope of the conference paper .
-In engineering design process, safety is often considered as one of the performance indicators, hopefully among the important ones.
-As explained elsewhere in e.g. , the primary indicators for engineering performances are: cost, time to market, and quality.
+In the engineering design process, safety is often considered as one of the performance indicators, hopefully among the important ones.
+As explained elsewhere in e.g. , the primary indicators for engineering performances are cost, time to market, and quality.
 Next to these, the engineering design practice is formulated by several steps starting from analyzing the problem, identifying requirements, generating ideas and concepts, embodying the chosen concept followed by detail design and testing .
 Other widely accepted approaches, e.g. the V model in Systems Engineering, follow comparable patterns .
-In this process, safety is often treated as a requirement must be addressed through the process or as one of the indicators need to be addressed.
+In this process, safety is often treated as a requirement that must be addressed through the processor as one of the indicators need to be addressed.
 Furthermore, safety-related techniques are often applied during and after the concept formation where details are preferably known.
 Common safety-related practices e.g. Preliminary Hazard Analysis (PHA) are performed to inform stakeholders about possible hazards or risks.
 Failure Mode and Effect Analysis (FMEA) is commonly used for exploring the possible failure scenarios, assigning failure probabilities, and analyzing the effects or consequences.

-To represent hierarchy of faults or subsequent events, Fault Tree Analysis (FTA) or Event Tree Analysis (ETA) are commonly used.
-The essence of these methods is based on the component failure; a system failure is presented as a logical chain of events or faults.
+To represent the hierarchy of faults or subsequent events, Fault Tree Analysis (FTA) or Event Tree Analysis (ETA) are commonly used.
+The essence of these methods is based on component failure; a system failure is presented as a logical chain of events or faults.
 Methods like Fishbone, Cause & Effect diagram, or Root Cause Analysis focus on the relationship between hazard and possible events.
 To estimate the likelihood of these events, Probabilistic Risk Assessment (PRA) methods, Bayesian Belief Networks (BBN) or Incident Tree Method (ITM) may be used.
 Those methods often assume that if a product does as intend to do, there is no failure and the product will be safe.
-In this context, reliability is thought to be like safety and the applied tools become incapable of capturing a situation which is unsafe but not initiated with a failure.
+In this context, reliability is thought to be like safety and the applied tools become incapable of capturing a situation that is unsafe but not initiated with a failure.
 The shortcomings of this assumption are becoming more obvious when systems become complex .
-Next section summarizes the problem.
+The next section summarizes the problem.

 II.
 Problem Statement

 While designers focus to create a thing that must fulfill the customer needs, they also must think about foreseeable misuse scenarios or malfunctions.
-The constraint on time or other resources may push them to form a quick belief about safety of their designs which might not be true.
-For example, a quick look at Fig. 1may form the concept of three connected pipes in the mind which is not true.
+The constraint on time or other resources may push them to form a quick belief about the safety of their designs which might not be true.
+For example, a quick look at Fig. 1 may form the concept of three connected pipes in the mind which is not true.
 This is an example that how quickly designers may think about the proper functions and proper use of products rather than the misuse or malfunction scenarios.

 III.
 Building Blocks for Design and Safety